Matt Derbyshire: Olympiacos

 He found starts hard to come by under new manager Paul Ince and played little after the arrival of his successor Sam Allardyce, and in late January 2009, Derbyshire joined Olympiacos on loan until the end of the 2008–09 Superleague season.
 He made his first appearance for the club as a substitute in the first leg of a Greek Cup match at PAOK's Toumba Stadium.
 In the return match, his home debut, Derbyshire scored a goal in extra time, securing progress to the semi-finals.

-He made his league debut on 14 February in a 2–1 home victory over Aris as an 79th-minute substitute for Diogo.
+He made his league debut on 14 February in a 2–1 home victory over Aris as a 79th-minute substitute for Diogo.
 On 15 March, he scored his first goal in a 5–0 win over Iraklis with his first touch of the ball after coming on for Luciano Galletti in the 81st minute, adding his second goal (and Olympiacos' fifth) just five minutes later.
 The following week he started the match against Panionios and played the whole 90 minutes, scoring in a 2–3 away win.

 Derbyshire played a pivotal role in the Greek Cup final against cross-city rivals AEK Athens.
 With Olympiacos 2–0 down, he was brought on at half-time; three minutes later, he scored.
 The game then went to 2–2 before AEK Athens scored what seemed to be the winning goal in stoppage time.
 However, with the last touch of the game, Derbyshire headed an equaliser in the sixth minute of added time, bringing the score to 3–3, after having suffered a broken nose and suspected concussion following a clash with an opponent.
 He stated afterwards that he realised he had scored from the cheers of fans.
 Olympiacos went on to win the match 15–14 on penalties, and Derbyshire received the Man of the match award for his efforts.
 He signed a four-year contract with Olympiacos on 23 June 2009 after the clubs agreed a fee reported as £3m.

 On 21 March 2010, Derbyshire scored the winning goal against Panathinaikos, in a 1–0 away victory, and was instantly nicknamed The English Killer by the Greek media.

 In August 2010, the team's new coach, Ernesto Valverde, told Derbyshire that he was not part of his plans for the 2010–11 season, so he should search for a new team.